xdmushui/partner-center-sdk/develop/get-product-upgrade-status.md

 ---
 title: Get the product upgrade status for a customer
-description: How to get the status of a product upgrade for a customer to a new product family (from a Microsoft Azure (MS-AZR-0145P) subscription to an Azure plan).
-You can use ProductUpgradeRequest resource to get a ProductUpgradesEligibility resource. ms.date: 10/11/2019 ms.localizationpriority: medium
+description: You can use the ProductUpgradeRequest resource to determine the status of a product upgrade for a customer to a new product family, such as from a Microsoft Azure (MS-AZR-0145P) subscription to an Azure plan. ms.date: 10/23/2019 ms.localizationpriority: medium
 ---